-- Take home exams and homework assignments should be submitted as ONE PDF file per submission.
-Name your file: Lastname-Firstname.pdf using your First and Last name. - DO NOT JUST TAKE PHOTOGRAPHS OF YOUR PAPERS WITH A PHONE!!!!!
+• Take home exams and homework assignments should be submitted as ONE PDF file per submission.
+Name your file: Lastname-Firstname.pdf using your First and Last name.

+- DO NOT JUST TAKE PHOTOGRAPHS OF YOUR PAPERS WITH A PHONE!!!!!
 DON'T SEND ME IMAGE FILES!!!
-I need a PDF document that can be printed, and just taking pictures will not work.

-- WRITE WITH A DARK PEN.
+I need a PDF document that can be printed, and just taking pictures will not work. - WRITE WITH A DARK PEN.
 DO NOT USE A PENCIL, ESPECIALLY A LIGHT ONE.
-Your document may be barely readable on screen but not print well. - I won't be able to grade an exam that looks unreadable on paper. - To scan with a printer/scanner, please use the following settings: - 400 dpi (less than 300dpi will not look good) - Black and White - Scan as PDF file

-The printer/scanner will then create a pdf file.

-• To scan with a phone YOU MUST USE A SCANNING APP.
-For Android phones, I recommend Mobile Doc Scan.
-For iphones, you can try CamScanner.
-In both apps, you take a photograph of the paper and then adjust the bounding box to the four corners of your paper.
+Your document may be barely readable on screen but not print well. - I won't be able to grade an exam that looks unreadable on paper. - To scan with a printer/scanner, please use the following settings: - 400 dpi (less than 300dpi will not look good) - Black and White - Scan as PDF file - The printer/scanner will then create a pdf file. - To scan with a phone YOU MUST USE A SCANNING APP.
+For both Android phones and iphones, I recommend using Mobile Doc Scan.
+To use the app, you take a photograph of the paper and then adjust the bounding box to the four corners of your paper.
 Image processing algorithms then produce an image that looks as if you fed the document through a real scanner.
 You need to do this for each page, so this is less convenient than an actual scanner.
-The apps can be used to generate a PDF file, which you can then transfer to a computer and submit by email.
+The app can be used to generate a PDF file, which you can then transfer to a computer and submit by email.